 There is just one problem when using enzymes in fresh-keeping pastry applications – the high content of sugar, which can inhibit enzyme activity in a big way.

-Here at DuPont, we have put a lot of energy into developing enzymes that overcome this issue.
+Here at Nutrition & Biosciences, we have put a lot of energy into developing enzymes that overcome this issue.
 In application trials, we have compared the performance of a hydrate in combination with several enzyme solutions – with interesting results.

 First of all, there is no doubt that a hydrate-enzyme combination gives superior, long lasting softness.
 What we have also seen is that the decline in softness from day 14 to day 28 is considerably less when using G4 enzymes compared to the market standard enzyme.